nk932714/yify-movies-php/README.md

 6. You can watch the screenshots of movies.
 7. You can also check the language from language button.
 This button is added because yify api is not providing the true language for users.
 You must check the language before download movie.
 8. NO MORE ADS, CLEAN BROWSING EXPERIANCE.

+9. Now you can also download SUBTITLES for movies.
 > more.. find out yourself
 ``` If you want any other feature please raise issue here ```[Click here](https://github.com/nk932714/yify-movies-php/issues)
 ## DEMO [click here](https://rahul13.000webhostapp.com/yify-movies-php-master/yify-movies-php-master/index.php) (DEMO DISABLED DUE TO SOME REASONS)